-- There is no way to express operator precedence - to enforce evaluation order, algebraic notation uses parentheses Literal parentheses are printed und enclosed in "": "(" - Adding parentheses in regexps is tricky... - an expression can start with a "(", so we need the option for an initial "(".
+- There is no way to express operator precedence - to enforce evaluation order, algebraic notation uses parentheses Literal parentheses are printer Under parentheses in response in this is not and enclosed in "": "(" - Adding parentheses in regexps is tricky... - an expression can start with a "(", so we need the option for an initial "(".
 Similarly, we need the option for a final ")":